sohail3031/Hangman_Game/README.md

 The player has a choice they can use either the keyboard provided on the screen or they can use their pc's keyboard to type the letters.

-The game has more than 450+ words.
+The game has nearly 2500 words.

 Based upon the user attempts to guess the word, a score is provided to the user.